Nathan-Furnal/encrypted-file-sharing/README.md

 # Secure software development and web security project

-The project was developed by Nathan Furnal (55803) and Rehan Duran (56055).
+The project was developed by Nathan Furnal and Rehan Duran.
 The final security report is called `Report.pdf`.

 ## Requirements